Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Discrete-time hedging via weighted BMO-approach

-Let $X$ be a L\'evy process with $(X|\p) \sim (\gamma, \sigma, \nu)$ and $S = \e^X$.
-In this subsection, we apply results of \Cref{subsec:approximate-BMO-general}, and the stochastic integral being approximated is the integral term in the FS decomposition of $g(S_T)$.
-Moreover, we choose the c\`adl\`ag version $\tilde\vartheta^g$ of the LRM strategy as mentioned in \cref{theo:LRM-strategy}\eqref{item:LRM-strategy-cadlag} so that the integral we are going to approximate is of the form
+This part provides a realization of \cref{thm:approximation-BMO} where the approximated stochastic integral is the integral term in the FS decomposition of $g(S_T)$ (see \cref{defi:FS-decomposition}).
+Furthermore, we choose the c\`adl\`ag version $\tilde\vartheta^g$ of the LRM strategy, which is feasible due to \cref{theo:LRM-strategy}\eqref{item:LRM-strategy-cadlag}, so that the integral we are going to approximate is of the form